 5.2.
-FAQ - T3
+FAQ - T3/RL-16 Slips

-- Q.1.: Why did I receive my T3 slip so late in the month of April? - A.1.: Trust companies must also file tax returns.
-Coordination between these filings and the issuance of slips is often the reason these companies wait until the prescribed limit (i.e., 90 days after year-end) before providing the issuers with the necessary data to produce T3 slip which in turn leads to filing delays. - > Q.2.: Why did I receive amended T3 slip? - A.2.: As previously mentioned, trust companies very tardily prepare the information related to their distributions to coordinate them with their own returns.
-Sometimes, corrections are required after the deadline that may, among other causes, result from adjustments or errors in their own tax returns. - Q.3.: I received a T3 slip from NBI.
-However, I do not find my T3 issued in NBI's name in the CRA's "My Account."
-Why? - A.3.: T3 slip is issued by NBI, but on behalf of the different trusts.
-The income shown on the T3 slip you received will be displayed in the trust's name in the CRA's "My Account."
-You will not find a T3 slip in the name of NBI.
+Q.1.: Why did I receive my T3 and RL-16 slips so late in the month of April?

+A.1.: Trust companies must also file tax returns.
+Coordination between these filings and the issuance of slips is often the reason these companies wait until the prescribed limit (i.e., 90 days after year-end) before providing the issuers with the necessary data to produce T3 and RL-16 slips, which in turn leads to filing delays.

+Q.2.: Why did I receive amended T3 and RL-16 slips?

+A.2.: As previously mentioned, trust companies very tardily prepare the information related to their distributions to coordinate them with their own returns.
+Sometimes, corrections are required after the deadline that may, among other causes, result from adjustments or errors in their own tax returns.

+Q.3.: I received a T3 and RL-16 slip from NBI.
+However, I do not find any T3 or RL-16 slips issued in NBI's name in the CRA's "My Account."
+Why?

+A.3.: T3 and RL-16 slips are issued by NBI, but on behalf of the different trusts.
+The income shown on the T3 and RL-16 slips you received will be displayed in the trust's name in the CRA's "My Account."
+You will not find any T3 or RL-16 slips in the name of NBI.
 To reconcile the trust information, set out in the CRA's "My Account," you must refer to the details provided in your Summary of Trust Income.

-6. T5 Slip - Statement of Investment Income
+6. T5 Slip - Statement of Investment Income / Relevé 3

 The T5 is used to report dividend income, interest income, and foreign taxes paid on your investments held in a non-registered Account (Guaranteed Investment Certificates and daily accounts).
+You will also receive a Relevé 3 if you are a Quebec resident.
 Please note that the slip will not be issued if the total investment income is less than \$50, but you must still include this income in your tax return.